 Jordan provides a unique experience in Islamic, Arab, and Middle Eastern culture that is difficult to create in the world we live in today.
 Though “Sham” and “Khaliji” Arab states provide cultures with a very similar feel, Jordan makes the experience extremely accessible, convenient, and safe for westerners without watering it down a drop.
 Do you want to experience Arabia?
 Then go to Jordan

-How to do Jordan: A 4 Day Jordan Itinerary for Seeing the Hashimite Kingdom’s Highlights
+How to do the Hashimite Kingdom: A 4 Day Jordan Itinerary

 Fly into Amman, experiencing the city briefly by visiting a Jordanian “Suq” (market), the Roman ruins, and try some delicious, traditional Jordanian food and sweets before departing south the next day.
 (Learn more in “24 Hours in Amman: A Guide to Experiencing Jordan’s Capital”)

 Take a morning best to the city of Petra arriving just before noon to hike through Wadi Musa and the “Lost City of Petra” including the legendary “Treasury”, which debuted in the Indiana Jones movie “the Last Crusade”, among several other impressive archeological sites.
 (Learn more in “Inside Petra: How to Travel to Petra Independently”)